echowings/echowings.github.io/content/post/posts/devops/how-to-install-kubernetes-on-ubuntu20.04/index.en.md

 ---
-title: "How to install kubernetes on ubuntu 20.04"
+title: "How to install kubernetes on ubuntu 20.04 with kubeadm"
 date: 2022-11-13T18:53:31+08:00
 draft: false
 image: https://picsum.photos/800/600.webp?random=dddca1a9